nushell/nushell/docs/commands/to-xml.md

 Due to XML and internal representation, `to xml` is currently limited, it will:

-* only process table data loaded from XML files (e.g. `open file.json | to xml` will fail)
+* Only process table data loaded from XML files (e.g. `open file.json | to xml` will fail)
-* drop XML prolog declarations
+* Drop XML prolog declarations
-* drop namespaces
+* Drop namespaces
-* drop comments
+* Drop comments